glowieframework/glowie-website/documentation/v1.x/basic-application-modules/response.md

 - `$this->response->setAuthorization()` - Sets a basic `Authorization` header.
 The first parameter is the username and the second is the password.

+- `$this->response->setBearer()` - Sets a bearer `Authorization` header.
+The first parameter is the bearer token you want to set.

 ### Redirecting URLs
 In order to redirect your response to another URL, you can use the `$this->response->redirect()` method.
-The first parameter is the target URL to redirect to and the second an optional HTTP status code to pass with the redirect (default is 307).
+The first parameter is the target URL to redirect to and the second an optional HTTP status code to pass with the redirect (default is **307**).

 _Example_
 ```php